Dimers and analytic torsion I: Background and overview

 \subsection{Families of Cauchy-Riemann operators}

 We shall be mostly concerned with establishing convergence of dimer observables (height field, vertex correlators) to the corresponding (compactified) free field quantities.
 In all cases, the arguments will be based on the analysis of families of Cauchy-Riemann operators and their discrete counterparts.
+While not logically needed later on, the analogies with existing results on family of CR operators in the continuum guide many of our arguments, especially in Section \ref{sec:torus}.